TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

    At the least, you will want to require `typo3/cms-core`.
    You can add other system extensions and third party extensions, if your extension depends on them.

+``replace``
+  The replace part can be used to tell the composer that any other found code for your extension will be overridden by your own code for this extension.

 ``extra``
    The extra `typo3/cms` section can be used to provide a TYPO3 extension_key for the package.